Purchasing a home to renovate is the first step in the flipping process. But how do you know which house is the best to buy?

 What makes the home a worthy candidate?
 How do you find the homes to purchase?
-There are a few rules to follow and some tricks to learn.
+There are a few rules to follow and some tricks to learn, but don’t worry.

 Roof: $0-$8,000.
 This will depend on the condition of the roof.
 It is typically easy to get a price per square foot from a contractor.

 Gutters: $0-$1,500.
-It is typically estimated to be about $1,000 for new gutters.
+On average, gutter repair/replacement can cost upwards of $1,000.
 However, this number is subject to change depending on the condition and material of the gutters.

 Paint and Trimming: $2,500-$5,000.
 You can either find a moderately priced painter or you can paint it yourself.
-Of course if you do it yourself you will spend less money.
+Of course, if you do it yourself you will spend less money but perhaps more time in the long run.

 Another aspect that is unique to lake homes is the waterfront.
-Pay close attention, as this is a major selling point for most people looking to buy and improving the waterfront can be very costly.
-Adding or repairing a boat dock or a seawall can do wonders for the property, but are not cheap fixes.
+Pay close attention, as this is a major selling point for most people looking to buy, and improving the waterfront can be very costly.
+Adding or repairing a boat dock or a seawall can do wonders for the property, but are not cheap undertakings.

-Other common items that can make a home value rise include kitchen upgrades such as new cabinets, replace carpeting with hardwood, and simple bathroom installs such as new faucets.
+Other common items that can make a home value rise include kitchen upgrades such as new cabinets, replace carpet with hardwood and simple bathroom installations such as new faucets.